 It wasn’t quite the wedding she had envisioned, but Princess Beatrice and her new husband Edoardo Mapelli Mozzi certainly looked the picture of happiness in their official wedding photos.

-Princess Beatrice and her groom shared the first glimpse into their surprise nuptials on Saturday evening after they exchanged vows at The Royal Chapel of All Saints at Royal Lodge, Windsor, on Friday 17 July.
+Princess Beatrice and her husband shared the first glimpse into their surprise nuptials on Saturday evening after they exchanged vows at The Royal Chapel of All Saints at Royal Lodge, Windsor, on Friday 17 July.

 Beatrice looked stunning in a vintage dress by Norman Hartnell, on loan from the Queen, as she exited the chapel through its flower-covered archway hand-in-hand with her new husband.